 I made a funny face.
 I pointed at my face.
 They responded by making their own funny faces (see the picture gallery).
 I showed them the picture.
 They laughed hysterically.
 More children arrived and joined the rowdy crowd

 The crowd pressed in further.
 I waved them in for another picture.
 I asked the crowd to yell by demonstrating.
 They were very obedient.
 Many raised there hands and proceeded to yell.
-I got the picture (see the last picture).
+I captured the image (see the last picture).
 Showed them the result.
 They laughed loudly.
 We then had to depart and move on down the road to make an appointment.
 I waved goodbye.
 Multiple children chased behind as we left the village.